 [ Switch to styled version → ]

-This document covers integration with identity providers (IDPs), JWT validation, JWKS caching, external IDs, and directory sync.
+This document describes integration with external identity providers (IDPs) for centralized authentication.
+It covers supported providers, configuration, JWT validation, JWKS caching, external IDs, and directory sync.

 Enterprise networks can integrate with external identity providers (IDPs) to centralize authentication.
-Agents can present tokens from an organization’s IDP, such as OIDC, SAML, Entra ID, LDAP, or a custom webhook.
-The registry validates these tokens before granting access, as an alternative to Pilot’s built-in Ed25519 keys.
+Agents can present tokens from an organization's IDP, such as OIDC, SAML, Entra ID, LDAP, or a custom webhook.
+The registry validates these tokens before granting access.

 Identity integration is configured per-network.
 Each network can have its own IDP configuration.